JACK LANGDON

 LONG BIOGRAPHY

-Jack has composed works for Yarn/Wire, Schallfeld Ensemble, Ensemble Dal Niente, Talea Ensemble, Prague Quiet Music Collective, Southland Ensemble, Left Coast Chamber Ensemble, Trio SÆITENWIND, Yoshi Weinberg, Jack Yarbrough, Miroslav Beinhauer, Sara Constant, Jonathan Hannau and Kyle Flens, and Graeme Shields.
-His work has been supported by the Foundation for Contemporary Arts, Darmstädter Ferienkurse, the Fromm Foundation, The Awesome Foundation, MISE-EN_PLACE, and the Prague City Gallery.
+Jack has written works for ensembles Yarn/Wire, Schallfeld Ensemble, Fonema Consort, Ensemble Dal Niente, Talea Ensemble, Prague Quiet Music Collective, Southland Ensemble, Left Coast Chamber Ensemble, and Trio SÆITENWIND.
+His orchestral works have been performed by the Minnesota Sinfonia and St. Olaf Orchestra.
+He has created work together with musicians Jeff Kimmel, Olivia Shortt, Anthony Vine, Webb Crawford, Taylor Ho Bynum, Kelley Sheehan, and Weston Olencki.
+His work has been supported and presented by the Foundation for Contemporary Arts, Darmstädter Ferienkurse, the Fromm Foundation, The Awesome Foundation, and the Prague City Gallery.

 His recordings have been released by IMPREC, Sawyer Editions, Dinzu Artefacts, and Lobby Art Records.
 His written work has been published by Sound American, Cacophony, and Shred Magazine.
-Jack is a founding editor for Culture as Care Journal with Eli Namay and John Pippen.
-He runs an independent record label and music journal called Empty Stage.
+He runs an independent record label and music journal called Empty Stage and runs a blog called Challenging Music.

-He is currently studying for his PhD in Composition and Music Technology at Northwestern University where he studies with Jay Alan Yim.
+He is a PhD student in Composition and Music Technology at Northwestern University.
 He holds degrees from Dartmouth College and Saint Olaf College.
-He is a Graduate Fellow at the Alice Kaplan Center for the Public Humanities in 2024 and 2025.
+He was a Graduate Fellow at the Alice Kaplan Center for the Public Humanities in 2024 and 2025.

 Jack grew up in the unincorporated community of Keyeser, Wisconsin.
 He is an enrolled member of the Sault Ste.
 Marie Tribe of Chippewa Indians.